Cat food: Health impact on cats

 Relatively little research on plant-based diets for cats is available, with studies being either small, or subject to selection bias to get to large numbers of plant-based cats.
 A 2023 systematic review found that although there was no significant evidence of adverse effects the quality of the studies were poor and high-quality studies are lacking.
 The authors recommended a cautious approach to feeding a vegetarian diet for cats and dogs and suggested that commercial diets are better than home-made.

 A study that asked cat guardians to report on their cats, found that plant-based cats were reportedly having fewer vet visits and used less medication.
 Their vets reportedly also described these cats as healthy more frequently.
 Improvements in coat condition and weight control are other reported benefits.
 Additional monitoring, especially in the beginning, and working with a vet is recommended by the author of the study when changing a cat's diet, including when changing to a plant-based one.

 Urinary acidity is a candidate for such monitoring.
 It is important for cats' health that the acidity of their urine is in the right range.
 If the urine isn't very acidic, struvite crystals can form, which is dangerous.
 Plant-based proteins tend to be less acidifying than animal-based proteins, which means that cats on a plant-based diet may be at a higher risk of having too little acidity in their urine.
 Acidifying supplementation is available to correct this when needed, it cannot be used preemptively, because too much acidity is also problematic.
-Some commercial vegan cat foods may be insufficient in calcium.
-In cases of chronic calcium deficiency, bone resorption and mineralization are both significantly increased and (if there is a decrease in body growth) bone mineralization may cause hyperparathyroidism.

 Concerns

 A 2020 study evaluated vegan pet foods including one for cats in the Brazilian market and found it had nutritional inadequacies when compared to AAFCO recommendations.
 It was found to be lacking in arachidonic acid, an essential fatty acid for cats, and low in potassium.
-Compared to the FEDIAF standards, it was additionally found to be low in arginine, calcium, Ca/P ratio, and too high in coper and zinc.
+Compared to the FEDIAF standards, it was additionally found to be low in arginine, calcium, Ca/P ratio, and too high in copper and zinc.
 Another study, looking at 8 vegan pet foods labelled as suitable for cats, found none met all the guidelines.
 It adds that these problems have been found in commercially prepared meat-based foods too.

 Another concern is that synthetic taurine comes in different forms that are absorbed in different degrees.
 This is said make taurine supplementation to plant-based cat food "extremely difficult" in a BBC Science Focus article.